-1. Arrange the cards from least "grapey" to most "grapey" a here.
-Note that some of the mixtures may be "equally gra ds least most 2.
+1. Arrange the cards from least "grapey" to most "grapey" and record the letters on the cards here.
+Note that some of the mixtures may be "equally grapey," or equivalent.

+least most 2.
 Choose a pair of cards and explain how you know which This page is to be completed using the Grape Mixture Reproducible.
-Students work and discuss with a partner how Cr itique the reasoning of each student. to compare various mixtures, then the put them in order from 3.
-Jody said, "Mixture A and mixture J will taste the same be number of cups of grape." least to most grapey.
-The reproducible and discussion drive this lesson. е 4.
-Ed said, "Mixture E and mixture C will taste the same be BTW - We attempted to keep reproducibles to a minimum so that you don't have lots to cu copy.
-Reproducibles are located in the back of the
+Students work and discuss with a partner how Cr itique the reasoning of each student. to compare various mixtures, then they put them in order 3.
+Jody said, "Mixture A and mixture J will taste the same b number of cups of grape." from least to most grapey.
+The reproducible and discussion drive this lesson. e 4.
+Ed said, "Mixture E and mixture C will taste the same be of water than grape, and mixture C has one more cup of BTW - We attempted to keep reproducibles to a minimum so that you don't have lots to copy.
+Reproducibles are located in the back of the Teacher Guide. cup